ansible-cfg/mis_vagrant/Documentation/Customization.md

 The following tasks are implemented:

-- Capture system build information in metadata and readme files
+- Capture system build information in metadata and readme files.
-- installs memcached for system performance
+- Installs memcached for system performance.
-- sets up the platform mysql database named example_mcdev
+- Sets up the platform mysql database named example_mcdev.
-- creates an apache virthost based on template web_app.conf.erb
+- Creates an apache virtualhost based on template web_app.conf.erb.

-*Important Note*: Many projects will run this cookbook to set up the platform.
-Only create a new project specific cookbook if your project requires additional customization (running multiple databases, virthosts, etc.); as, the project team will be responsible for maintaining it.
+*Important Note*: Many projects will run the base project cookbook.
+Only create a new project specific cookbook if your project requires additional customization (running multiple databases, virthosts, etc.).
+The custom recipe will have to be maintained by the responsible project team.

 Chef cookbooks are written in ruby and consist of attributes, templates, and recipes.
 You will notice that there are directories named to match.
 The